 The first side of the original LP offers very little to recommend.
 Some is fine, sure, like the bluegrass tinged “Corrina, Corrina.”
 But the first side is mostly limping and skirts the edges of what was already on the preceding Okie From Muskogee live album, with a slickness that kind of undermines the songs’ down-home charm.
 On side two, however, things pick up.
 There is a funny novelty medley (in a format like The Dixie Hummingbirds‘ “Christian’s Automobile”) in which Haggard does a series of impressions of Marty Robbins, Johnny Cash and Hank Snow.
 He’s a dead ringer for Robbins and Snow, but he doesn’t quite replicate Cash’s deep baritone voice adequately even though he has down the mannerisms.
 There also is a fine performance of the B-side “Today I Started Loving You Again,” one of Haggard’s very best romance songs.
 The performance here is arguably better than the studio version, because it seems more loose and heartfelt.
 Stepping completely away from the very politically-charged material he’s excellent at probing vulnerabilities in interpersonal relationships.

 But he does sing “Okie from Muskogee” too.
 While it is possible to view at least some of the words to that song as ironic, there is little doubt that the overall effect of the song is reactionary, at least that is how audiences took it and that is what Hag’s label pushed to duplicate after its success was attributed to a reactionary reading.
 The album cover, for that matter (who knows if Haggard had any say in its design), has a blue background with white stars and red front, in a kind of patriotic homage to the U.S. flag.
 Together with all the rest of the album’s contents, the nationalistic graphics and design of the packaging reinforce the underlying provincial attitudes in an unfortunate way.
+In Hag’s case his politics might be summed up as resurgent settler-colonialist “Jacksonian democracy” right populism of the “patriotic” sort.

-Haggard remains one of the biggest names in popular country.
-There are intriguing concepts in his music that are not as one-sided as they are sometimes portrayed.
+Haggard remains one of the biggest names in popular country music.
+There are intriguing concepts in his work that are not as one-sided as they are sometimes portrayed.
 And yet there is little to commend in the bitterly antagonistic, self-serving qualities that seemed to make this album popular at the time.
 There may be layers to this, but the ones that lean on reactionary populism very nearly overwhelm everything else.
 As music meant to take a lot of pride in what it is, there is nothing courageous about this, and its integrity waffles too readily.
 In many ways, the flaws in the sentiments expressed here sowed the seeds for the downfall of the working class in the United States in the 1970s, as compassion and solidarity waned and a brand of breakaway individualism came to be a dominant narrative.